Ran147/proyecto_LG_1/README.md

 python Imperative/graficos.py
 ```

-Follow the on-screen menu to select the analysis you want to visualize.
+Follow the on-screen menu to select the analysis you want to viualize.

 ## Data Source